Western Washington School IPM Event

 - Webinar - Bed Bugs in Schools - December 16, 2014

 - Webinar - The Basics of Schools IPM - October 21, 2014

 - Webinar - Creating Tick Safe Schools Using IPM - September 30, 2014

 - Webinar - School Community Mosquito IPM - September 10, 2014

 - Webinar: In-house Bed Bug Prevention and Management Plan: Research Update from Virginia Tech - September 10, 2014

 - Workshops - Learn How to Get Rid of Pests

 EPA's Office of Children's Health Protection and the National Center for Healthy Housing are sponsoring two Learn How to Get Rid of Pests workshops in Washington, DC.
 The workshops will take place at the District of Columbia Department of the Environment on May 17, 2013 and at the Benning Road Public Library Community May 18, 2013.

-EPA to host Webinar, Integrated Pest Management in Schools: Protecting Children in Schools from Pests and Pesticides, on March 6th, 2-3 PM EST as part of the Department of Education’s Green Strides webinar series.
-Register for this webinar that will cover how to establish a school IPM program and tips for practical application of school IPM strategies.
+EPA to host Webinar, Integrated Pest Management in Schools: Protecting Children in Schools from Pests and Pesticides, on, 2-3 PM EST as part of the Department of Education’s Green Strides webinar series.
+This webinar that will cover how to establish a school IPM program and tips for practical application of school IPM strategies.

 EPA Region 2 is offering a free webinar on bed bugs in schools from 1:00-2:30 pm (EDT) on June 18, 2012.
 This presentation will discuss why bed bugs are such a challenge and how you can be proactive.
 The presentation will review how and where to inspect for bed bugs, how to manage bed bugs with IPM tactics; and bed bug prevention.
 Reserve your seat now!